No Products in the Cart

 3. Wear the right shoes and socks

 For those of us with diabetes, cold and dampness combined with decreased circulation can increase your risk for developing a foot ulcer.
-You can learn more about foot ulcers and what you can do about them by clicking here, but the need-to-know is that they can be life-threatening and lead to lower limb amputation.
+Foot ulcers can be life-threatening and lead to lower limb amputation.
 Making sure shoes and socks provide warmth, keep out water, don’t rub your skin damagingly, and are roomy enough not to constrict blood flow to your feet.
 When looking at purchasing new shoes or socks, avoid materials that lock in moisture and don't forget about choosing the right socks.

 4. Keep your feet as dry as possible